 - 1. Have a Bachelor of Science (B.S.) degree in engineering, the physical sciences or mathematics.
 Students with a degree in other disciplines may be admitted on a contingency basis provided they complete prerequisite courses including engineering calculus I and II, probability and statistics, and engineering programming. - 2.
 Have - 1. a minimum grade point average (GPA) of 3.00 (A=4.00) in their B.S. degree; and - 2. a minimum quantitative GRE score of 600; - 3.
 Applicants who fail to meet any of the above standards may be admitted on a conditional basis.
-The graduate programs director evaluates these cases on an individual basis.

-- 3. International students must submit minimum TOEFL scores of 213 on the computer-based test, 550 on the paper-based test, or 80 on the Internet-based test.
+The graduate programs director evaluates these cases on an individual basis. - 3.
+International students must submit minimum TOEFL scores of 213 on the computer-based test, 550 on the paper-based test, or 79 on the Internet-based test.
 Alternatively, students may submit a minimum ISELS score or 6.5 - 4.
 Submit a completed application form, a written statement of purpose indicating the applicant's interests and objectives, two letters of recommendation, and official transcripts of all college level work.
 Admission is granted only to those with high promise for success in graduate study.
-Applicants demonstrate this potential through previous schooling and testing.
+Applicants demonstrate this potential through pervious schooling and testing.

-Industrial Engineering (30hrs) Project Option
+Industrial Engineering (30hrs)

+Project Option

 Course # Course Title Hours

-Required: 15 hours (take all of the following)
+Required: 15 hou urs (take all of the following)

 EG63XX Lean Supply Chain 3

 EG6331 Simulation 3

 EG6333 Operations Research II 3

 EG6327 CAM and Robotics 3

 EG7306 Sig-Sigma Quality 3

-Required: 15 hou ers (choose five courses out of the following)
+Required: 15 hou urs (choose five courses out of the following)

 EG6301 Statistics 3

 EG6303 Lean Production 3

 EG6304 Reliability 3

 EG6305 Economic Analysis/Decision Making 3

 EG6307 Sequencing and Scheduling 3

 EG6308 Stochastic Processes 3

 EG6309 Human Factors/Ergo 3

 EG6310 Nonlinear Optimization 3

 EG6317 Advanced Quality Control 3

 EG6332 Operations Research I 3

 EG6338 Special Topics 3

 EG6340 Manufacturing Engr.
 3

 EG7303 Safety 3

+EG7307 Plant/Facilities 3

+EG7355 Internship 3

+Other courses w/0 Graduate Program Director approval.

+Required: comple tion of a masters project

+Т otal hours 30